maikeeb/COSC-2p05---Programming-Languages/COSC 2P13 Computer Systems/final exam review.md

 > Keep busy in areas that arent in the critical region until it is your turn in the critical region

 + Sleep and wakeup
-> Program goes to sleep after asking for critical region
+> process goes to sleep after asking for critical region
-> + fatal error: if
+> + fatal error: if process is told to wake up before finishing to go to sleep, the process will never wake up

 + semaphore
->
+>  A variable that other threads/processes can read that says the state of the process/thread, used for syncrhonization
+> + **Counting** used for showing how many steps into the process the process is
+> + **Binary** used for showing if it is ready for a critical region or if just ready to move on

 + Mutex
 > short hand for mutual exclusion